Giant trees covered in Spanish moss. The cemeteries of Savannah are something unique.

 Bonaventure is actually just a great place to take a walk.
 It’s like an old garden, full of flowering plants, and giant Live Oak trees.
 Rural cemeteries were first developed in Europe to be like parks.
 They were usually on the edge of cities, making them a destination to visit and have a stroll or picnic.
 Bonaventure truly keeps with this tradition.
 Cemeteries created in the last 50 years in the US are very boring in comparison.

-Jana Irving Very park like.
+Wandering Jana Very park like.

-Jana Irving Very park like.
+Wandering Jana Very park like.

-Jana Irving Some are really fancy.
+Wandering Jana Some are really fancy.

 Colonial Park Cemetery